 - A Complaint to Establish Paternity form.

 - Affidavit of Indigency.
-Fill out this form if you aer low income and cannot pay the cost of filing the case, serving the papers, and undergoing genetic marker testing.
+Fill out this form if you are low income and cannot pay the cost of filing the case, serving the papers, and undergoing genetic marker testing.
 The form asks the state to pay the costs.
 Write that you need the state to pay the filing fees and the costs of serving the papers and undergoing genetic marker testing.

 - A motion form for Temporary Orders if you need them.

-You will need to bring a copy of the child's birth certificate to court when you file.
+Bring a copy of the child's birth certificate to court when you file.

 You can get blank copies of these forms for free in the clerk's office of any Probate and Family Court in Massachusetts.
 You can also get blank forms on the Probate and Family Court’s website.